automorphism88/snapraid-btrfs/README.md

-**To avoid permission errors, be sure to set `SYNC_ACL=yes` in addition to `ALLOW_USERS` or `ALLOW_GROUPS` for the user(s) and/or group(s) which will run snapraid-btrfs in your snapper configurations.** Note that you will have to perform some operation using the snapper CLI (`snapper -c example_config ls` will do, and can be run for all detected configurations at once using `snapraid-btrfs snapper-ls`) after setting these options in order for them to take effect.
-You may wish to make a snapper template with the options you want to use for your snapraid drive configurations and set these variables at that level.
+**To avoid permission errors, be sure to set `SYNC_ACL=yes` in addition to `ALLOW_USERS` or `ALLOW_GROUPS` for the user(s) and/or group(s) which will run snapraid-btrfs in your snapper configurations.** You may wish to make a snapper template with the options you want to use for your snapraid drive configurations and set these variables at that level.
 For further details, see the snapper documentation.

 ### Q: What about my snapraid.conf file?
 Do I need to do anything there?
 A: Snapraid-btrfs is designed to work with your existing snapraid configuration